 Reduce Decision Fatigue

-Ward off decision fatigue either by setting clear guidelines for yourself ahead of time (“I’m only here to buy pants, and nothing else,”) or by avoiding the scenario entirely.
-Skip the mall, hide the candy dish, don’t even talk to Greg if you can avoid it!
+Ward off decision fatigue by setting clear guidelines for yourself ahead of time (“I’m only here to buy pants, and nothing else,”) or by avoiding the scenario entirely.
+Skip the mall, hide the candy dish, and don’t even talk to Greg if you can avoid it!
 Try to set up your day to minimize the times you’ll need to rely on manual self-control.

 Set Up Easy Landings

 Some activities and events deal a far more brutal blow to your willpower reserves than others—for instance, a high-pressure exam, a heavy workout, or a trying workday.
 So do your best to stay rested and well-fed ahead of time.

 And if you know you’re going into a situation that will wear you out, you can prepare for the more vulnerable you that will be coming out the other side.
 So skip the retail therapy, avoid driving past your favorite drive-thru, and don’t leave cookies on the counter if you won’t be able to say no to them later.